imagej/i2k-2022-pyimagej/README.md

 We recommend using [conda](https://conda.io) with PyImageJ.
 You can install it via the [miniconda](https://docs.conda.io/en/latest/miniconda.html) installer.

-If you prefer to use plain pip, or pip with virtualenv, that is OK too.
-In that case, you will need to install the following things:
+If you prefer to use plain pip, or pip with virtualenv, you will need to install the following things:

 * Python 3.8
     * 3.9 works, but may not be compatible with some dependencies (ITK?)